Top 8 Reasons to Partner With a Professional Employer Organization (PEO)

 Companies that are in partnership with a PEO are able to offer a wider array of benefits and packages to their employees than others who do not partner with a PEO.
 Most PEO clients are small businesses that do not have the power or network to provide the best compensation plans, health insurance, and other benefits such as employee assistance programs (EAP) and 401(k) plans.

 And the best part is that you only get to pay less while you have access to the best HR services.
+This is becasue, PEO work with a much larger pool of employees from sveral other small businesses, which gives them the leverage to negotiate much lower rates with health insurance firms.

 4. Increased Productivity and Profitability

-No more wasting of business hours, which could otherwise be channeled into more productive business activities.
-It becomes easier for you to grow your business and meet clients' expectations.
-And when it's time for your business to onboard more employees, you can rest assured that the right persons will be joining your team.
-PEOs do pre-employment screening and checks.
+No more wasting of business hours, which could otherwise be channeled into more productive business activities dealing with payroll.
+It becomes easier for you and your team to grow your business and meet clients' expectations.

 5. Shared Liability

 For instance, PEOs share liability in certain claims, which means they help handle lawsuits for issues like wrongful termination and also provide assistance and expertise to mitigate potentially costly settlements.
-Normally, your company does not have that kind of strength and may likely lose without the support of a bigger partner.
+Normally, your company may not have that kind of financial strength and may likely lose without the support of a bigger partner.

 6. Long-Term Employee Retention